OpenEvalProject/evals/manuscripts/elife-40698/v3/manuscript.md

 ## Materials and methods

-## Participants
+### Participants

 We recruited 486 healthy males, mostly science and engineering students, as paid volunteers.
 One IADC session (N = 6) was dropped from data analysis because of technical failure.
 Data from 480 participants (80 IADC sessions, age 18–29 years; M ± SE = 20.28±0.09 years) were included in the final data analysis.
 The data analysis on the current study was conducted on a 6-person-group level, thus we conducted sample size estimation by G*Power to determine the number of groups sufficient to detect a reliable effect.
 Based on an estimated average small-to-medium effect size of oxytocin effect on social behaviors (d = 0.28, Walum et al., 2016), 80 6-person groups were needed to detect a significant effect (α = 0.05, β = 0.85, ANOVA: repeated measures, within-between interaction, G-Power, Faul et al., 2009).
 All participants were healthy and had normal or corrected-to-normal vision and no history of neurological or psychiatric disorders.
 Those who majored in psychology or economics or participated in any other drug study in recent weeks were excluded from participation.
 Participants were instructed to refrain from smoking or drinking (except water) for 2 hr before the experiment.
 The experiment involved no deception, and participants were paid for their presence for the experiment (i.e. $10 show-up fee) plus their average earnings in two randomly selected IADC rounds.

-## Ethics approval
+### Ethics approval

 All participants provided written informed consent to participate after the experimental procedures had been fully explained, and were acknowledged their right to withdraw at any time during the study.
 All experimental procedures adhered to the standards set by the Declaration of Helsinki and were approved by the Institutional Review Board at the State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University, Beijing, China (protocol number: ICBIR_A_0107_001).

-## Procedure
+### Procedure

 Participants were randomly assigned to the intranasal administration of oxytocin or placebo in a double-blind placebo-controlled between-subjects design (Figure 1).
 For each IADC session, six strangers were invited to the lab at the same time and randomly assigned to six individual cubicles within the same room.
 Upon arrival, participants first completed questionnaires that measured current mood, empathic capacity, prosocial personality, impulsiveness, subjective socio-economic status, and cooperative personality.
 Participants then self-administered oxytocin or placebo.
 After 35 min, participants were given instructions for the IADC game and completed two practice rounds.
 When they also passed a comprehension check, they played 15 simultaneous rounds and 15 sequential rounds of IADC investments (order of simultaneous and sequential blocks was counterbalanced across sessions, Figure 2).
 All the experimental instructions used neutral language (e.g. contribution was labeled investment; defense and attack were avoided, and groups were labeled as group A or B).
 Finally, participants filled out a post-survey for mood measurement and manipulation check.
 The attacker and defender groups under oxytocin or placebo did not differ in demographic information, mood change, and prosocial-related traits (Supplementary file 1, Table 1A and B).

-## Oxytocin administration
+### Oxytocin administration

 The procedure of oxytocin and placebo administration was similar to previous work that showed oxytocin effects on decision-making behaviors or in-group favoritism (De Dreu et al., 2010; Ma et al., 2015; Rilling et al., 2012; Yan et al., 2018).
 A single intranasal dose of 24 IU oxytocin or placebo (containing the active ingredients except for the neuropeptide) was self-administered by nasal spray about 35 min before the experimental task under experimenter supervision.
 A 24 IU dosage is the most commonly used dosage in oxytocin literature (Wang et al., 2017) and recently shown as having more pronounced effects (compared with 12 or 48 IU dose of oxytocin) on behavioral and neural responses (Spengler et al., 2017).
 The spray was administered to participants three times, and each administration consisted of one inhalation of 4 IU into each nostril.
 Six participants in the same IADC session were assigned to the same treatment (oxytocin or placebo), so as to avoid potential influence of oxytocin to placebo between individuals.

-## Data analysis
+### Data analysis

 Data were aggregated to the group level, with Role (Attacker vs. Defender), Procedure (Simultaneous vs. Sequential) and Round as within-group variables, and Treatment (Oxytocin vs. Placebo) as a between-group factor.
 Analyses were performed on (i) contribution (the averaged investment of each round, range: 0–20), (ii) the number of non-contributors (the number of group members making a 0 contribution across a 15-round block, range: 0–45), (iii) variance (within-group variance of each round), (iv) success rate for attack (range 0–100%), (v) the attackers’ leftovers when losing a conflict, (vi) the attackers’ spoils when winning a contest and, finally, (vii) inter-group tracking.
 The within-group variance is calculated for each decision round, thus reveals the group coordination of contribution at each round, with lower variance indicating stronger coordination.
 In addition, to complement and validate these analyses, we analyzed (viii) decision time for investment decisions (log 10-transformed decision time), and (ix) within-group coordination as reflected in the Intra-class correlation coefficient.

-## Game-theoretic analysis
+### Game-theoretic analysis

 The IADC is an all-pay contest with a single mixed-strategy Nash equilibrium (Abbink et al., 2010; Dechenaux et al., 2015).
 With two three-person groups, each member assumed to have risk-neutral preferences and having a discretionary resource of e = 20 MU to invest from, the IADC game has unique mixed-strategy Nash equilibrium with out-group attack (in-group defense) expected to average 10.15 (9.77)across rounds, and attackers (defenders) should win (survive) 32.45% (67.55%) of the contest rounds (De Dreu et al., 2016a).
 Across the 15 rounds of simultaneous decision-making under placebo, both out-group attack and in-group defense fell below the Nash-equilibrium (t(39) = −11.30, p < 0.001 and t(39) = −4.18, p < 0.001).
 Attackers defeated defenders in 22.08% (SE = 2.2%) of their attacks, which is below the Nash success-rate (t(39) = −4.734, p < 0.001).
 Oxytocin did not influence deviations from rationality (attack: t(39) = −15.78, p<0.001; defense: t(39) = −6.022, p<0.001; success-rate: t(39) = −6.615, p < 0.001).

-## Response time for decisions to (not) contribute
+### Response time for decisions to (not) contribute

 We showed that oxytocin increases the number of non-contributors in attacker groups.
 To further reveal how oxytocin influenced the non-contributing decisions, we examined participants’ decision time by calculating the response time separately for the round that participants decided to or not to contribute.
 This analysis was conducted only on the attacker group because (1) there were very few rounds (9%) in which defenders decided not to contribute; (2) oxytocin selectively influenced the number of non-contributors in attacker groups.
 Since the distribution of decision times is heavily right skewed, linear regression is not appropriate.
 Similar to our previous study (Ma et al., 2015), we first log 10-transformed decision times in all the analyses that involved decision times.
-The log 10-transformed decision time was submitted into a 2 (Contribute: Yes vs. No) × 2 (Treatment: Oxytocin vs. Placebo) ANOVA for the attacker group.
+The log 10-transformed decision time was submitted into a 2 (Contribute: Yes vs. No) $\times$ 2 (Treatment: Oxytocin vs. Placebo) ANOVA for the attacker group.
 The decisions of which the response time exceeded 180 seconds were excluded in final data analysis (0.51% of the decisions, due to network problem during the experiment).

-## Within-Group coordination
+### Within-Group coordination

 To complement and cross-validate the results for within-group variance as an indicator of within-group coordination, we computed another related index — the intra-class correlation.
 The intraclass correlation (ICC, De Dreu et al., 2016a; LeBreton and Senter, 2008) operates on a data structured as groups, rather than data structured as paired observations.
 ICC describes the amount of statistical interdependence within a group (group cohesion), reflects how strongly individuals’ contributions in all rounds in the same group resemble each other, that is how similar group members are in their contributions to the group pool across rounds.
 Higher ICC values in essence mean group members are more similar to each other in the contributions made to their group pool.
-A Treatment × Role × Procedure ANOVA showed effects for Role (F(1,78) = 43.090, p < 0.001, η2= 0.356), Procedure (F(1,78) = 166.199, p < 0.001, η2 = 0.681) and for the Role x Procedure interaction (F(1,78) = 147.586, p < 0.001, η2 = 0.654).
+A Treatment $\times$ Role $\times$ Procedure ANOVA showed effects for Role (F(1,78) = 43.090, p < 0.001, η2= 0.356), Procedure (F(1,78) = 166.199, p < 0.001, η2 = 0.681) and for the Role x Procedure interaction (F(1,78) = 147.586, p < 0.001, η2 = 0.654).
 Fitting the results for within-group variance reported in the Main Text (Figure 5A), results further showed that oxytocin increased attacker groups’ ICC under simultaneous decision-making (t(78) = 2.057, p = 0.043, Cohen’s d = 0.460, Figure 5—figure supplement 1; not under sequential block: t(78) = -0.179, p = 0.859, Cohen’s d = 0.040), but did not influence defender groups’ ICC (simultaneous: t(78) = 0.485, p = 0.629, Cohen’s d = 0.108; sequential: t(78) = 0.389, p = 0.698, Cohen’s d = 0.087).

-## Tracking on historical contribution
+### Tracking on historical contribution

 To test whether attacker groups made their contributions based on tracking of their rival’s historical level of defense, we built a multiple linear regression of attacker groups’ average contribution on round j (referred as Aj, with j range from 3 to 15) as a function of average level of defense of last rounds (calculated as (Dj-1 +Djj-2)/2, regression weight referred as α).
 The regression weight α was Fisher’s z transformed for statistical analysis.
 Similar to a previous study (De Dreu et al., 2016b), we also included another parameter: defense change of the last and before-last rounds, calculated as (Dj-1 - Dj-2), regression weight referred as β.
 However, the analysis on β failed to show significant main effects of Treatment/Procedure or their interaction (ps >0.1).
 To complement the analysis of attacker groups, we also examined whether and how defender groups tracked the historical level of attack in their rivals.
 This showed that defender groups relied more on α to track attacker groups under simultaneous (relative to sequential) decision-making.
 The main effect of Treatment and its interaction with Procedure were not significant (ps >0.05).

 Mediation analysis.
 We performed formal mediation analyses to examine through which route oxytocin increased attacker group’s spoils from winning a conflict.
 Two potential mediators were included in the mediation model: one is tracking coefficient (α) the other is within-group variance.
-Four different regression models were constructed, as shown below:(1)Y=β11X+β10(2)M1−β21X+β20(3)M1=β31X+β32MI+B30(4)Y=β41X+β42MI+B43M2+B40
+Four different regression models were constructed, as shown below:

+$$
+Y=\beta_{11}X+\beta_{10}
+$$

+$$
+M1−\beta_{21}X+\beta_{20}
+$$

+$$
+M1=\beta_{31}X+\beta_{32}MI+B_{30}
+$$

+$$
+Y=\beta_{41}X+\beta_{42}MI+B_{43}M2+B_{40}
+$$

 In these models, X is the independent variable (Treatment, dummy-coded, 0 for placebo and one for oxytocin), M1 is the first mediator (the weight for attacker group’s tracking of the historical defense, the tracking coefficient, α), M2 is a second mediator (attacker group’s within-group variance), and Y is the dependent variable (attacker groups’ spoils from winning a conflict, reported in the Main Text, and DV with the sum of attacker groups’ spoils from winning a conflict and leftovers from losing a conflict reported in the SI).
 A resampling method known as bootstrapping was used to test the direct and indirect path.
 Bootstrapping is a nonparametric approach to effect-size estimation and hypothesis testing that is increasingly recommended for many types of analyses, including mediation (Mackinnon et al., 2004; Shrout and Bolger, 2002).
 Rather than imposing questionable distributional assumptions, bootstrapping generates an empirical approximation of the sampling distribution of a statistic by repeated random resampling from the available data, and uses this distribution to calculate p-values and construct confidence intervals (5000 resamples were taken for these analyses).
 Moreover, this procedure supplies superior CIs that are bias-corrected and accelerated (Preacher et al., 2007).
 Results are summarized in Figure 6D, Figure 6—figure supplement 1, Supplementary file 1, Table 1C and D. As can be seen, multistep mediational analysis showed that the oxytocin effect on increasing attacker group’s spoils from winning the conflict plus leftovers from losing the conflict was mediated by its effect on increasing tracking of defenders’ history so as to increase within-group coordination.